radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 Figure 3.2: Modifying an LDAP Backend Configuration

-LDAP Backends can also be configured at any label node in a virtual directory tree naming context.
+LDAP Backends can also be configured at any label node in a naming context.
 For details on this, please see [Virtual Views based on Multiple Types of Backends](03-virtual-view-of-ldap-backends).

 ### Host